irrdnet/irrd/docs/admins/deployment.rst

 Redis configuration
 -------------------
 Redis is required for communication and persistence between IRRd's processes.
-IRRd has been tested on Redis 3 and 4.
+IRRd releases are tested on Redis 5, 6 and 7.
 Beyond a default Redis installation, it is recommended to:

 * Increase ``maxmemory`` to 1GB (no limit is also fine).
 This is a hard